 With the advent of the motor age, manure has become hard to obtain and rather expensive for the city gardener.
 If obtained direct from the farm, it has the further disadvantage of often containing seeds which sprout in the flower bed.

 Air dried manure in which seeds have been killed is available commercially.
 Sheep manure is the most commonly sold.
-Poultry manure is the highest in nitrogen.
+Rabbit manure is the highest in nitrogen.

 Guano is the droppings, feathers, and decayed bodies of bats and marine birds.
 It is very high in nitrogen, but is not always available.

 Bone meal is high in both nitrogen and phosphoric acid and is very slow acting.
 As long as it is not placed in direct contact with the roots, it can hardly be overused.
 It is especially recommended for bulbs and for plants like peonies which should not be disturbed for many years.